 Dr. Harsh Kupwade-Patil is a Sr. Staff Research Engineer (IoT Security) at LG Electronics Mobile Research.
 Prior to joining LG, he was the director of research at Nanthealth Inc. Previously, he was involved in collaborative research work with Cisco Systems Inc., Sipera Systems (acquired by Avaya Inc.) and Bell-labs, Alcatel-Lucent.
 He has prosecuted and litigated patents during his stint at Fish & Richardson P.C.
 He holds a Master’s Degree in Electrical Engineering and a Ph.D. in Applied Science from Southern Methodist University, Dallas, Texas.
 He is the author of the book titled “Security for Wireless Sensor Networks using Identity-based Cryptography”.

 Mike Ahmadi is the Global Director – IoT Security Solutions at DigiCert, Inc. He has an extensive background in both Project Management and Information Systems for projects addressing cyber security in multiple vertical industries, including energy and health care.
-Fox example, he is and active member of the
+He is an active member of the

 As CTO of Utimaco, Thorsten Groetker shares responsibility for technological strategy and R&D operations.
 He joined Utimaco after 16 years with Synopsys, Inc., where he served in a range of engineering management positions.
 Groetker earned a doctorate degree (SCL) in electrical engineering from Aachen University of Technology (RWTH).
 He co-authored “System Design with SystemC” and “The Developer’s Guide to Debugging”.